Luzzotica/AuthenticAIPlaybook/public/chapters/chapter-03.md

 ---
-title: "Chapter 3: The First Friend"
+title: "The First Friend"
-backgroundImage: "/images/chapter3.jpg"
+backgroundImage: "/images/chapter3.png"
-music: "/audio/chapter3.mp3"
-textEffect: "typewriter"
 ---

-# Chapter 3: The First Friend
+# The First Friend

 I walked away because I didn’t know how to train it to be good enough to sound like *me*.